hirezio/auto-spies/packages/jasmine-auto-spies/README.md

   myServiceSpy.getItems.and.nextWithValues([
     { value: fakeItemsList },
     { value: fakeItemsList, delay: 1000 },
-    { errorValue: someError }, // <- will throw this arrow, you can also add a "delay" { complete: true }, // <- you can add a "delay" as well ]);
+    { errorValue: someError }, // <- will throw this error, you can also add a "delay" { complete: true }, // <- you can add a "delay" as well ]);